6 Amazing Spots Around Katowice to Visit in Autumn and Winter

 Zabrze isn’t the only city in Silesia where you can go underground and see what the work of miners looked like in the past.
 Equally interesting attractions, included on the UNESCO World Heritage List, are in Tarnowskie Góry.
 The 18th-century tunnels are a remnant of the “Fryderyk” mine, where silver ore was mined.
 In the Black Trout Adit, an underground boat ride awaits you on a 600-meter route connecting two mine shafts.
 In the Historic Silver Mine, a journey through the old tunnels from the 18th and 19th centuries can be enjoyed.
 During the 1.5 km route, we’ll get to know former jobs, tools, and work methods of the miners.
 The route is enriched with audiovisual effects that allow you to feel the real atmosphere of those times.
 The museum also has an exciting multimedia exhibition about the geology and history of these attractions, and is next to the Steam Engine Museum.

-- Price list and hours: for the Historic Silver Mine – hours and prices; for the Black Trout Adit – hours and prices.
+- Price list and hours: check here for Silver Museum and here for Black Trout Adit

-- How to get there: Both facilities are 3.5 km apart, about 40 minutes on foot, 10 minutes by car Access: by car up to 40 minutes, public transport over an hour.
-We travel from Silesian Railways for about 50 min. (cost PLN 4, several trains a day), and at the Tarnowskie Góry station, we take the bus line 142.
-We get off at the Zabytkowa Silver Mine stop, time about 15 min.
+- How to get there: Both facilities are 3.5 km apart, about 40 minutes on foot, 10 minutes by car Access: by car up to 40 minutes from Katowice, public transport over an hour.

 The Princely Brewery – Tychy